rubenwardy/mtpm/README.md

 $ sudo make install

-# You can skip this line if mods are in ~/.minetest/mods/
+# You can skip this line if minetest is in ~/.minetest/
-$ mtpm config mod_location /path/to/minetest/mods/
+$ mtpm set minetest_root /path/to/minetest/

 # Install packages
 $ mtpm install package1 package2 package3